Tarma: Republican period

 In the beginning of November, 1820, during the war of independence that took ahead general Don Jose of San Martín, the population of the city of Tarma supported the General Arenales.
 On 25 November, General Arenales reached Tarma, being welcomed with celebrations in the city.

-During the period 1836–1839, Tarma belonged to the Northern Peru state and was the capital of the then Department of Junín.
-Later, the wealth of Cerro de Pasco influenced it to establish itself as the capital of the department, to the point that the province, which had such exceptional importance in the colony, was included within its jurisdiction.
-In 1855, José Gálvez Egúsquiza, accompanied by his wife Ángela Moreno de Gálvez, presented a project to restore Tarma's provincial status.
-On December 31 of that same year, Tarma became a province.
+On 31 December 1855, Tarma officially became a province.

-During the War of the Pacific against Chile, Tarma supported the Peruvian army, and later supported the resistance commanded by Marshal Andrés Avelino Cáceres.
-The city was the location of the Battle of Tarmatambo which took place in 1882 during the War of the Pacific, which was won by Chile.
+During the War of the Pacific, Tarma supported the Peruvian army, and later supported the resistance commanded by Marshal Andrés Avelino Cáceres.